sdot-team/sdot/README.md

 SDOT
 ====

-This package contains tool to handle
+This package contains tools to handle
 * semi-discrete transport plans (between discrete and generic densities),
-* polyhedral convex functions (represented as a max of affine functions),
+* polyhedral convex functions (max of affine functions),
-* and power diagrams (that can be seen as a generalization of Voronoi diagrams).
+* and power diagrams (a generalization of Voronoi diagrams).

-It works in any number of dimensions, and is highly optimized, in terms of execution speed and memory usage.
+It works in any number of dimensions.
+It is highly optimized, in terms of execution speed and memory usage.

 Historically, this package is a re-design of the `pysdot` package, which was written to handle a wide number of semi-discrete transport applications (partial transport, Moreau-Yosida regularization, etc...) but only worked in 2D or 3D.
-Additionaly, and more specifically, we wanted to make operations on power diagram much more comprehensive and generic.
+Additionaly, and more specifically, we wanted the APIs much more comprehensive and generic.

-Currently, there are bindings C++ and Python, but more languages are in the pipeline (feel free to ask if your favorite language is not represented :) ).
+Currently, there are bindings for C++ and Python.

 Installation
 ------------